github-campus-advisors/Campus-Advisor-Training/Module 1/Module 1.4 Assignment.md

 Note, there is more than one way to replicate this visualization.

-Once you have determined the correct sequence of git commands, take a screenshot of your work and upload your screenshot to a new Issue titled Module 1.4 Assignment.
+Once you have determined the correct sequence of git commands, take a screenshot of your work, including the command line in the visualizer, and upload your screenshot to a new Issue titled Module 1.4 Assignment.